japila-books/spark-sql-internals/docs/spark-sql-StaticSQLConf.md

 * `SparkSession` utility is requested for the link:SparkSession.md#sessionStateClassName[name of the BaseSessionStateBuilder implementation] (when `SparkSession` is requested for a link:SparkSession.md#sessionState[SessionState])

-* `SharedState` utility is requested for the link:spark-sql-SharedState.adoc#externalCatalogClassName[name of the ExternalCatalog implementation] (when `SharedState` is requested for an link:spark-sql-SharedState.adoc#externalCatalog[ExternalCatalog])
+* `SharedState` utility is requested for the link:SharedState.md#externalCatalogClassName[name of the ExternalCatalog implementation] (when `SharedState` is requested for an link:SharedState.md#externalCatalog[ExternalCatalog])

 * `SparkSession.Builder` is requested to link:SparkSession-Builder.md#enableHiveSupport[enable Hive support]